protocolbuffers/protobuf/python/README.md

 Development Warning
 ===================

 The pure python performance is slow.
-For better preformance please use python c++ implementation.
+For better performance please use python c++ implementation.

 Installation